The Pendoring Awards encourages the creative evolution of indigenous language communication. Quite simply, at Pendoring, we speak South African!

 Work created in the following languages is eligible for entry: Afrikaans, isiNdebele, isiXhosa, isiZulu, Setswana, Sepedi, Sesotho, siSwati, Tshivenda, Xitsonga.
 All entries must be submitted online and paid in full by Friday, 2 October 2020 at midnight.
 Read more about the entry requirements here.

 Entry fees are non-refundable.

+Entries must be submitted online, paid in full by Friday, 2 October 2020 to avoid a 10% late fee.
 Value-added tax of 15% is payable and charged on entries.

 Categories are only eligible for South African non-English languages.
 All entries must be at least 70% in either Afrikaans, isiZulu, isiXhosa, isiNdebele, siSwati, Xitsonga, Tshivenda, Setswana, Sepedi or Sesotho.
 All entries must come with an English translation.

 Students may only enter in the student category.
 Where possible, student work should be submitted by the School/College/University, rather than directly by the student.

 All categories are single entries, unless otherwise stated.
 If in the opinion of the jury, several pieces constitute a campaign, then these entries will be combined into one campaign award.

 Please check the ‘Preparation Guidelines’ for each category for detailed information on what formats to use when submitting your entries.

 Please check the ‘Rules’ to ensure your entry is eligible.